José Iturbi: Personal life

 Iturbi married María Giner de los Santos in 1916; she died in 1928.
 They had one child, María.
 In 1936 Iturbi's daughter married Stephan Hero, an American concert violinist who had been one of her father's protégés.
 They had two daughters, Maria Antonia and Maria Theresa, then separated in 1939.
 María Hero had obtained legal custody of the children in her 1941 divorce; her former husband had them for three months of each year.

 In 1943, Iturbi took his daughter to court for custody of the girls, calling her unfit, according to The New York Times.
 In 1946, at age 28, Iturbi's daughter died by suicide.
 Hero absconded with his daughters while Iturbi was on a European concert tour in 1947.
 After a court battle of several months, Iturbi and his former son-in-law ultimately resolved their differences, and the girls remained with their father.

 Iturbi's companion for many years was Marion Seabury, his secretary, who survived him and founded the José Iturbi Foundation after his death.

 Death

 José Iturbi continued his public performances until March, 1980 when he was ordered by his doctors to take a sabbatical for health reasons.
-Five days after being admitted to Cedars-Sinai Hospital for heart problems, he died on June 28, 1980 at the age of 84.
+Five days after being admitted to Cedars-Sinai Hospital for heart problems, he died on June 28, 1980, aged 84, five months shy of his 85th birthday.